fluent/fluent-bit-docs/administration/configuring-fluent-bit/classic-mode/variables.md

 When Fluent Bit starts, the configuration reader will detect any request for `${MY_VARIABLE}` and will try to resolve its value.

-If Fluent Bit is running on systemd, environment variables are to be sourced from these files:
+When Fluent Bit is running under systemd (using the official packages), environment variables can be set in the following files:
 * `/etc/default/fluent-bit` (Debian based system)
 * `/etc/sysconfig/fluent-bit` (Others)